murillo-group/sarkas/docs/_sources/development/dev_setup.rst.txt

 It is highly recommended to fork Sarkas repo for any code development.
 This is to ensure that your code changes do not conflict with Sarkas master branch.

+If you already have a copy of the repository on your computer you can skip the next session.

 Forking and Cloning Sarkas repository
 -------------------------------------
 The instructions that follow are a copy of those found in the Github help fork_ page.
 If you have problems cloning